Our work with Communities

 Every year, the International Festival brings the best artists and productions to Scotland.
 A large part of our Learning and Engagement work is to make sure the people who live in Edinburgh and beyond are able to share in and experience all of the great work being put on.
 We work closely with a range of communities to help provide access to the programme, engagement and education in the arts, and the ability to participate in the International Festival.

-This summer, Edinburgh International Festival will gift 21 groups in the city their own piece of the Festival.
+This summer, Edinburgh International Festival is gifting 30 groups in the city their own piece of the Festival.

 Classical Highlights CD

 A gallery carousel of 2 items